-When the extreme heat of the Sonoran desert rolls around each year, bringing with it blazing sunshine and oftentimes triple digit heat, the morning is your friend.
-On any summertime visit to Southern Arizona, you will quickly learn to take advantage of the (slightly) cooler morning temperatures.
+When summer in the Sonoran desert rolls around each year, bringing with it blazing sunshine and oftentimes triple digit heat, the morning is your friend.
+On any summertime visit to Tucson, you will quickly learn to take advantage of the (slightly) cooler morning temperatures.
 As you will likely be out and about much earlier that you are accustomed to, you will want to know the best places in the city for a great breakfast.
-Before or after exploring any of the unique hikes or attractions in Tucson, give one of these 5 local breakfast hotspots a chance, as opposed to resorting to the convenient, common chain.
+Before venturing out on any of the unique hikes or attractions in Tucson, give one of these local breakfast hotspots a chance, as opposed to resorting to the convenient, common chain.

 Location: 100 South Avenida del Convento suite 200, Tucson, AZ 85745, Opens at 8am

 Cafe a La C’Art is a fantastic restaurant on the grounds of the Tucson Museum of Art.
 Food & Wine Magazine recently ranked it as one of the top 10 museum restaurants in the country.
-This is a bit of an overstatement considering the mediocre service and poor quality espresso drinks, however the food itself is delicious, and the menu creative.
+This is a bit of an overstatement imo, however the food itself is delicious, and the menu creative.
 The Cafe is one my top picks for breakfast in Tucson, especially if you are already heading downtown for another activity.

 The pretty garden patio, high quality food, and excellent food presentation make it the perfect place for a weekend brunch date.
 The cafe is even more romantic at night with pretty lights strung up in the garden.
 The Market Skillet is the absolute must try here, although there are plenty of enticing options to try out.
 And of course, you cannot leave without trying one of the tempting pastry treats, all made fresh in house daily.

 What to do nearby: Check out the Tucson Museum of Art, which boasts a pretty impressive collection of more than 8000 pieces.
-As there really is not all that much going on in downtown Tucson, combining brunch at Cafe a la C’Art with a visit to the museum makes for a nice little day out.
+Combining brunch at Cafe a la C’Art with a visit to the museum makes for a nice little downtown day out.

-Like the Cafe a la C’Art, the Garden Bistro at Tohono Chul offers another nice attractive shady outdoor dining space in Tucson.
-In an area where heavy tree coverage is not the norm, these cafes come in as a real treat.
-In fact, you may even forget you are in the desert as coming here for brunch feels like a mini tropical oasis.
-The Garden Bistro is shady and tranquil, and thus, you can enjoy a quiet breakfast while surrounded by lush plant life.
-Birds chirp around you and there is no traffic noise or ugly Strip mall views, so it really is a perfect setting for a laidback slow brunch.
+Like Cafe a la C’Art, The Garden Bistro at Tohono Chul offers another nice attractive garden like dining space.
+In an area where heavy tree coverage is not the norm, a lush garden patio comes in as a real treat.
+In fact, you may even forget you are in the desert.
+Dining here for brunch really feels like a mini trip to a tropical oasis.
+Birds chirp around you, lush plant life abounds, so it really is a perfect setting for a laid-back slow paced brunch.

 Location: 7366 N Paseo Del Norte, Tucson, AZ 85704, Opens at 8am